wp-plugins/wp-dtree-30/readme.txt

 2. The admin configuration screen.

 == Other Notes ==
+Copyright (C) 2007 Ulf Benjaminsson (email: ulf at ulfben dot com).
 Copyright (C) 2006 Christopher Hwang (email: chris at silpstream dot com).
-3.0 fork by Ulf Benjaminsson (ulf at ulfben dot com).

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by